membase/ns_server/doc/API/index.markdown

 ## Resources

-* Cluster - A logically addressable group of pools (this is not in Reveal, and is not discussed any further in this document).
 * Pool - A collection of physical resources grouped together and providing services and a management interface.
 A member of a pool is a Node.
+Pools were later renamed to "clusters" (and the previous concept of cluster changed) so this document may refer to either.
     * _Statistics_ - Pools provide an overall pool level data view of counters and periodic metrics of the overall system.
 Historic storage of statistics can be configured and queried.